-- Paid Work Experience
+- Paid work experience

-- On the Job Training
+- On-the-job training

-- Customized Training
+- Customized training

 - Apprenticeships

-- Transitional Subsidized Employment
+- Transitional subsidized employment

 For these programs, Foothill WDB enters into agreements with businesses or intermediary training providers to provide hands-on, work-based training.
-Training outlined guide businesses in delivering training that will results in participants' acquisition of skills.
+Training outlines guide businesses in delivering training that will result in participants' acquisition of skills.